 Part 2.
 Instructions on Crimes

-To prove the crime of (crime charged), the State must prove the following three elements beyond a reasonable doubt:
+To prove the crime of First Degree Premeditated Murder, the State must prove the following three elements beyond a reasonable doubt:

 1. (Victim) is dead.

 2. The death was caused by the criminal act of (defendant).

 3. There was a premeditated killing of (victim).